 - 2 teaspoons minced onion or shallot

 - 1 1/2 teaspoons fresh oregano or tarragon (1/2 teaspoon dried)

 - 1/2 teaspoon salt

 Shake all of the ingredients together in a jar with a tight-fitting lid.
 The dressing can be refrigerated; bring to room temperature, then shake vigorously to recombine before using.

-Per Serving: 91 Calories; 10g Fat (97.9% calories from fat); trace Protein; trace Carbohydrate; trace Dietary Fiber; 0mg Cholesterol; 75mg Sodium.
+Nutrition: Per Serving: 91 Calories; 10g Fat (97.9% calories from fat); trace Protein; trace Carbohydrate; trace Dietary Fiber; 0mg Cholesterol; 75mg Sodium.
 Exchanges: 0 Grain(Starch); 0 Lean Meat; 0 Vegetable; 0 Fruit; 2 Fat; 0 Other Carbohydrates.

 Keywords: Balsamic Vinegar, Salad, Salad Dressings, Vinegar

 6 thoughts on “The Most Amazing Balsamic Vinaigrette”

 Pingback: Simply Perfect Vinaigrette « Romancing the Bee